Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems

-In this paper, we formulate structural and sparse constraints for both the attack and the change in the power system loads between two consecutive time samples.
+In this paper, we formulate structural and sparse constraints for both the FDI attack and the change in the power system loads between two consecutive time samples.
 Accordingly, we formulate a model selection problem, where in each model the attack is assumed to be represented by a different set of dictionary elements, i.e. the topology matrix columns.
 Based on the model selection formulation and the generalized information criterion (GIC) selection rule \cite{stoica2004model}, we develop a structural-constrained method for the detection, identification, and estimation of unobservable FDI attacks.
-As a by-product, the PSSE can be evaluated on `clean measurements', which are obtained by removing the estimated attack from the measurements.
-However, the proposed GIC-based method requires an exhaustive search, for which the required computational complexity increases exponentially and is practically infeasible.
-Thus, based on the proposed structural and sparse constraints, we develop two novel low-complexity methods for unobservable FDI attack identification: 1) a modification of the state-of-the-art orthogonal matching pursuit (OMP) \cite{mallat1993matching}; and 2) a method that is based on the graph Markovian property in power systems, i.e. second-neighbor relationship \cite{sedghi2015statistical}.
+However, the proposed GIC-based method requires an exhaustive search, for which the required computational complexity increases exponentially with the network size, and is therefore practically infeasible.
+Thus, based on the proposed structural and sparse constraints, we develop two novel low-complexity methods for unobservable FDI attack identification: 1) a modification of the state-of-the-art orthogonal matching pursuit (OMP) method \cite{mallat1993matching}; and 2) a method that is based on the graph Markovian property in power systems, i.e. second-neighbor relationship \cite{sedghi2015statistical}.
 Finally, we show by numerical simulation that the proposed GIC, OMP, and Graph Markovian GIC (GM-GIC) methods outperform the detection and identification performance of existing methods.
 In particular, the proposed {\em{parametric}} methods that are based on information criteria outperform our previous {\em{non-parametric}} detection methods in \cite{drayer2019detection},\cite{drayer2018detection} that are heuristic in nature and are based on the Graph Fourier Transform (GFT).